Regulus343/Exterminator/readme.md

 	Dbg::a($var, $definedVars);
 	Dbg::a($var2, $definedVars);

-You can also do it manually if the "add" method's second argument is a string:
+You can also set the variable name manually by passing a string as the second argument:

 	Dbg::a($var, 'var');